openebs-archive/openebs-docs/docs/architecture.md

 OpenEBS solution/project has many components, which can be grouped into the following categories.

-- [Control plane components](#ControlPlane) - Provisioner, API Server, volume exports, and volume side-cars
+- [Control plane components](#ControlPlane) - Provisioner, API Server, volume exports, and volume sidecars
 - [Data plane components](#DataPlane) - Jiva and cStor
 - [Node disk manager](#NDM) - Discover, monitor and manage the disks attached to the Kubernetes node
 - [Integrations with cloud native tools](#CNTools)  - For more productivity on storage front, integrations are done with Prometheus, Grafana, Fluentd and Jaeger